The Cat in the Hat (TV special): Plot

-As the story opens, it is too rainy and too cold to play outside, so the girl Sally and her brother, Conrad sit bored and look out the window.
+As the story opens, it is too rainy and too cold to play outside, so a boy Conrad and his sister Sally sit bored and look out the window at No. 2322 Magnolia Boulevard.
 Their mother, Joan Walden announces that she is ready to depart, then tells them to have fun and says she will return at 3:30 sharp.
 While their mother is out, they have no other choice but to think of something to do ("Nothing To Be Done").

-The mysterious Cat in the Hat suddenly enters with a bump and fools around a bit.
-The family goldfish named Carlos K. Krinklebein orders him to leave but instead the Cat plays a game which he calls "Up, Up, Up, With a Fish", placing the fishbowl on top of a stack of bubbles.
+Suddenly, the mysterious Cat in the Hat suddenly enters with a bump and fools around a bit.
+The family goldfish named Karlos K. Krinklebine orders him to leave but instead the Cat plays a game which he calls "Up, Up, Up, With a Fish", placing the fishbowl on top of a stack of bubbles.
 The children notice that the Cat is making the house a little untidy and the brother recalls their mother's projected return at 3:30.
 Noting their objections, the Cat bows to the voice of the majority and dejectedly states that he is going to Siberia, Russia.
 Immediately after leaving, however, the Cat bursts back in claiming that somebody stole his "moss-covered three-handled family gredunza".
-The Cat accuses Krinklebein of being the thief and sings a ballad about the loss of his treasured keepsake ("Family Gredunza").
+The Cat accuses Krinklebine of being the thief and sings a ballad about the loss of his treasured keepsake ("Family Gredunza").

 The Cat then leads the kids on a search for the missing gredunza using his method of ("Calculatus Eliminatus"), in which random numbers and letters are drawn anywhere the gredunza should be to mark that they have already checked there.
-This makes a mess of everything and Krinklebein once again orders the Cat to leave.
+This makes a mess of everything and Krinklebine once again orders the Cat to leave.
 Ostensibly to gain sympathy, the Cat sings a pessimistic song ("I'm a Punk") to convey his low self-esteem.
-After Krinklebein shows no sympathy, the Cat puts him to sleep by singing a lullaby ("Beautiful Kittenfish", in the melody of "Beautiful Dreamer").
+After Krinklebine shows no sympathy, the Cat puts him to sleep by singing a lullaby ("Beautiful Kittenfish", in the melody of "Beautiful Dreamer").